Zhaoxin-Guo/CPO-Tisa-lab1/README.md

 ## Laboratory work description

-* You can use the built-in list inside nodes
-* You need to check that your implementation correctly works with None value
-* A user should specify node size
-* You need to implement functions/methods for getting/setting value by index
 1. Add a new element
 2. Set an element with specific index / key
 3. Remove an element by the index for list